• Art Magazine

 Music and subcultures

 The time hadn't yet come for the glamorous fashion scene.
-Nevertheless, a change was already noticeable in the 1960s: Dr. Martens became a fashion statement, London's subcultures .
+Nevertheless, a change was already noticeable in the 1960s: Dr. Martens became a fashion statement, at least in London's subcultures .
 Skinheads and punks began to incorporate the boots into their looks.

 Some of them wanted to show their solidarity with the working class, others used it to celebrate their protest against society.